Skip to main content

 Scholarship and Financial Aid

-Financial assistance for Ph.D. students in the Richard A. Chaifetz School is Business usually is available to all admitted applicants, including international students.
+Financial assistance for Ph.D. students in the Richard A. Chaifetz School of Business usually is available to all admitted applicants, including international students.
 This is primarily in the form of half-time graduate assistantships.
 Graduate assistants typically work 20 hours per week in teaching and/or on research.
 These assignments are made based on the instructional needs of the department and the requirements of the current research projects.
 Any student who receives an assistantship receives tuition support for a normal doctoral load (nine credits for each of the fall and spring semesters and four credits in the summer), individual health insurance, in-state status and a monthly stipend.

 Accreditation